Brushfam/learn-page/docs/OpenBrush/smart-contracts/governance/Extensions/votes.md

 }
 ```
 ## Step 3: Add GovernorVotes field in your Storage
-GovernorVotes field in your Storage should be named `governor_votes` and have type `governor_votes::Data`.
-It stores the address of [PSP22Votes](../../PSP22/Extensions/votes.md) token.
+Add a storage field of type `governor_votes::Data`, which stores the AccountId of [PSP22Votes](../../PSP22/Extensions/votes.md) token.
 ```rust
 #[ink(storage)]
 #[derive(Default, Storage)]